 Hazelcast Management Center is delivered with Hazelcast IMDG.
 It can also be downloaded as a separate package from the hazelcast.org website.

 See the Hazelcast IMDG Reference Manual for all Hazelcast IMDG topics including the clusters and their operations, clients, data structures, computing and WAN replication.

 Licensing

-Hazelcast Management Center and this Reference Manual are free and provided under the Apache License, Version 2.0.
+This Reference Manual is free and provided under the Apache License, Version 2.0.